TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-- The `memo` function is straightforward that's why we didn't cover it too much, but if you want to know more about it, especially if you want to create your own logic for the `memo` function go to the [documentation for memo](https://react.dev/reference/react/memo).
+- The `memo` function is straightforward that's why we didn't cover it too much, but if you want to know more about it, especially if you want to create your own logic for the `memo` go to the documentation for [memo wrapper function](https://react.dev/reference/react/memo).